-According to my research, scholars believe that this festival looks forward to the time when Jesus will return and live with His people once again, and reign over the world.
-The Bible tells us that it will be a time of great peace and great rejoicing.
-When prophesying about the coming Millennium, the prophet Isaiah wrote this:
+Scholars believe that this festival looks forward to the time when Jesus will return to this world to reign over it and live with His people.
+The Bible tells us that the millennium will be a time of tremendous peace and great rejoicing.
+When prophesying about that coming era the prophet Isaiah wrote this:

-Isaiah 65:18: "But be ye glad and rejoice for ever in that which I create: for, behold, I create Jerusalem a rejoicing, and her people a joy.

-19 And I will rejoice in Jerusalem, and joy in my people: and the voice of weeping shall be no more heard in her, nor the voice of crying."
+Isaiah 65:18-19: "But be ye glad and rejoice for ever in that which I create: for, behold, I create Jerusalem a rejoicing, and her people a joy.
+And I will rejoice in Jerusalem, and joy in my people: and the voice of weeping shall be no more heard in her, nor the voice of crying."

-People will indeed rejoice before the Lord - not for seven days, but for a thousand years.
+People will indeed rejoice before the Lord - not for just 7 days, but for a thousand years!